Optimizing resource efficiencies for scalable full-stack quantum computers: Discussion and outlook

 To illustrate our methodology, we applied it to the full-stack model of a superconducting quantum computer.
 There, we established the first estimates of energy costs in relation to the quality of the qubits, the type of quantum error-correcting codes employed for fault-tolerant computing, as well as the architecture and energetic performance of control electronics and cryogeny.
 We considered the case of RSA key breaking, a task with well-defined classical and quantum algorithms, and whose complexity is indicative of useful applications in physics research, chemical simulations, and various optimization tasks.

+Our model is based on highly optimistic assumptions for the qubits lifetimes and noise model (as needed for the 7-qubit code), and somewhat optimistic characteristics for other elements in the model.
+We sought to model all the main sources of energy consumption, while maintaining a reasonable simplicity in our model.
+Our results should hence not be interpreted as design blueprints for an energy-efficient quantum computer.
+Instead, they are a guide to what must be understood and improved in the physics and engineering of such a quantum computer.

 We provided examples where the minimization of resources costs can reduce power consumption from gigawatts to megawatts.
-While this may argubly be an extreme case, our results suggest that such resource optimizations are likely to be critical in the success of both the current state of the art, and in futuristic scenarios.
+While this may arguably be an extreme case, our results suggest that such resource optimizations are likely to be critical in the success of both the current state of the art, and in futuristic scenarios.
+Existing prototypes of quantum computers (for which energy optimization was not a priority) often consume hundreds of watts per physical qubit \cite{Arute}; our proposed optimization \mf{suggests that} future generations of quantum computers \mf{could} consume only a few milliwatts per physical qubit. \red{In our main example, this includes the power cost of classical computing to decode the error-correction syndrome (this cost is negligible there).
+In some other cases, this syndrome-decoding cost is not yet known (see Sec. \ref{sub:surfacecode}), so it may be in addition to our prediction of a few milliwatts per physical qubit.}

 In some of our examples, our minimization led to optimal parameters that could not have arisen from simpler estimates and are contrary to conventional wisdom.
 For example, it is sometimes energetically favourable to put the qubits at higher temperature, and compensate with more error correction, an unexpected strategy given how many more physical components are needed for the extra error correction.
 Only a systematic full-stack analysis using our MNR methodology can reliably determine these optimal parameters for a given quantum computing platform.

 In addition, we observed evidence of a potential quantum energy advantage for RSA key breaking.
 While our optimization there involved somewhat futuristic scenarios with qubit quality and control electronics beyond the existing state of the art, it nevertheless suggests that quantum processors can consume less energy than classical ones even in the regime where the RSA keys are small enough for classical computers to break in a reasonable time.
-This is an extremely encouraging result, particularly as other error-correcting codes could be much less resource-demanding than the simple one used in our model.
+This is an extremely encouraging result, particularly as other error-correcting codes (such as surface code) could demand fewer resources than the simple one used in our model, while also working with much noisier qubits.

 We also showed that a quantum energy advantage and a quantum computational advantage are different concepts that can correspond to different parameter regimes.
 Energy savings provided by the quantum logic thus emerge as a crucial practical interest of quantum computing, distinct from computational advantage.
 This is a particularly interesting and open problem for the NISQ regime.
 From this perspective, it should be investigated whether the current generation (or the next generation) of noisy quantum computers could be better than classical computers for useful algorithms, not necessarily by showing a computational advantage, but by being more energy efficient instead.